alisterl/eBNSL/gobnilp/README.md

 First go to https://www.openblas.net/ and download the source.
 At time of writing this gets you the file OpenBLAS-0.2.20.tar.gz.
-Then to install the libraries in, say, "/home/james/local/" do the following:
+To install OpenBLAS successfully you will need a Fortran compiler, such as gfortran, on your system.
+(If you are using Ubuntu then "sudo apt-get install gfortran" should work.)
+To install the libraries in, say, "/home/james/local/" do the following:

 ```